openwdl/learn-wdl/README.md

     - run mode using specified input file  `java -jar cromwell-XY.jar run ./path/file.wdl --inputs ./path/input.json`
     - server mode  `java -jar -server cromwell-49.jar run ./path/server.wdl`

 - if running on public cloud, can use `wdl_runner` - [link](https://wdl-runner.readthedocs.io/en/latest/GettingStarted/TutorialSteps/)  this uses cromwell and also GCP Life Sciences (or Pipelines) API to allocate resources (VMs) on GCP
-    example: `gcloud alpha genomics pipelines run --pipeline-file wdl_pipeline.yaml ` `--regions us-central1 --inputs-from-file WDL=test-wdl/ga4ghMd5.wdl,`
+    - example: `gcloud alpha genomics pipelines run --pipeline-file wdl_pipeline.yaml ` `--regions us-central1 --inputs-from-file WDL=test-wdl/ga4ghMd5.wdl,`
                 `WORKFLOW_INPUTS=test-wdl/ga4ghMd5.inputs.json,`
                 `WORKFLOW_OPTIONS=test-wdl/basic.papi.us.options.json `
                 `--env-vars WORKSPACE=gs://YOUR-BUCKET/wdl_runner/work,`
                 `OUTPUTS=gs://YOUR-BUCKET/wdl_runner/output `
                 `--logging gs://YOUR-BUCKET/wdl_runner/logging`
+    - When submitted using the Pipelines API, the workflow runs on multiple Google Compute Engine virtual machines.

+    - First a master node is created for Cromwell, and then Cromwell submits each stage of the workflow as one or more separate pipelines.

+    - Execution of a running Pipeline proceeds as:

+        - Create Compute Engine virtual machine
+        - On the VM, in a Docker container, execute wdl_runner.py
+        - Run Cromwell (server)
+        - Submit workflow, inputs, and options to Cromwell server
+        - Poll for completion as Cromwell executes:
+        - Call `pipelines.run()` to execute call 1
+        - Poll for completion of call 1
+        - Call `pipelines.run()` to execute the next call
+        - Poll for completion of the next call
+        - Repeat steps 3-4 until all WDL "calls" complete>
+        - Copy workflow metadata to output path
+        - Copy workflow outputs to output path
+        - Destroy Compute Engine Virtual machine

 - if testing, can use `miniwdl` - [link](https://github.com/chanzuckerberg/miniwdl) - requires Docker
     - `pip install miniwdl` --or-- `conda install miniwdl`